ibm-cloud-docs/cloud-object-storage/info/advanced_endpoints.md

 Compute workloads co-located with a Regional {{site.data.keyword.cos_short}} endpoint will see lower latency and better performance.
 For workloads not concentrated in a single geographic area, a Cross Region `geo` endpoint routes connections to the nearest regional data centers.

-When using a Cross Region endpoint, it is possible to direct inbound traffic to a specific access point while still distributing data across all three regions.
-When sending requests to an individual access point there is no automated failover if that region becomes unavailable.
-Applications that direct traffic to an access point instead of the `geo` endpoint **must** implement appropriate failover logic internally to achieve the availabity advantages of the cross-region storage.
-{:tip}

 Some workloads may benefit from using a Single Data Center endpoint.
 Data stored in a single site is still distributed across many physical storage appliances, but is contained to a single data center.
 This can improve performance for compute resources within the same site, but will not maintain availability in the case of a site outage.
 Single Data Center buckets do not provide automated replication or backup in the case of site destruction, so any applications using a single site should consider disaster recovery in their design.

 All requests must use SSL when using IAM, and the service will reject any plaintext requests.